lzocro/lzocro.github.io/_projects/RL_diff_limit.md

 $$\begin{align}
     \rho^*_{\theta^*}:=\sup_{\alpha\in\Ac} \liminf_{T\to+\infty}\frac1T\Eb\left[\sum_{s=0}^T r(X^{\theta^*,\alpha}_s,\alpha_s)\right],\label{eq:rho*}
 \end{align}$$
-in which $m$ is a measure (typically the counting measure), without a priori knowledge of $\theta^*$.
+ without a priori knowledge of $\theta^*$.

 The use of an ergodic (i.e. long-term average) criterion is motivated by
 <ol type='i'>
     <li> The absence of episodes: it allows the learning game to run forever along the same trajectory, </li>
     <li> Analytical reasons: absence of terminal times forces us to rely only on the inherent regularity of the process</li>
-    <li> The existence of turnpike properties, which will allow us to move back to finite horizon systems, in some learnable regimes.</li>
+    <li> The existence of turnpike properties, which will allow us to move back to finite-horizon systems, in some learnable regimes.</li>
 </ol>

 As usual in RL theory, we use the regret as a performance measure, which is defined, for any $\alpha\in\Ac$ as